Census: No redistricting data until end of September

-The U.S. Census Bureau said Friday it won't be delivering data used for redrawing state and local legislative districts until the end of September, causing headaches for state lawmakers and redistricting commissions facing deadlines to redraw state legislative districts this year.
+The U.S. Census Bureau said Friday it won't be delivering data used for redrawing congressional and state legislative districts until the end of September, causing headaches for state lawmakers and redistricting commissions facing deadlines to redraw districts this year.

+Officials at the statistical agency blamed operational delays during the 2020 census caused by the pandemic.

+“The biggest reason?
+COVID-19.
+It's something beyond the Census Bureau's control," said Kathleen Styles, the Census Bureau's chief of Decennial Communications and Stakeholder Relations, in a call with reporters.

 The announcement from the statistical agency came as a bipartisan group of U.S. senators introduced legislation that would extend the deadline for turning in the redistricting data to Sept.
 30.

-A senior U.S. Census Bureau official had previously said the redistricting data would be available no earlier than the end of July.
-Before the pandemic, the deadline for finishing the redistricting data had been March 31.

-Unlike in previous decades when the data were released to states on a flow basis, the 2020 redistricting data will be made available to the states all at once, the Census Bureau said in a statement.

 The legislation introduced by Democratic U.S. Sen. Brian Schatz of Hawaii and Republican U.S. Sens.
-Lisa Murkowski and Dan Sullivan, both of Alaska, sets an April 30 deadline for turning in the apportionment figures used for divvying up congressional seats among the states.
-The Census Bureau had previously announced that date as its goal for handing in those state population counts.
+Lisa Murkowski and Dan Sullivan, both of Alaska, also sets an April 30 deadline for turning in the apportionment figures used for divvying up congressional seats among the states.
+The Census Bureau had previously announced it was aiming to hand in those state population counts by that date.

 The once-a-decade census is used to determine how many congressional seats and Electoral College votes each state gets.
 It also is used for redrawing state and local political districts and determining the distribution of $1.5 trillion in federal spending each year.